-There are thousands of mortgage brokers across Canada, ready to help you!
+There are thousands of mortgage brokers across Canada (see also brokers in Ottawa), ready to help you!
 A good broker helps clients find the best terms, mortgage rates, and conditions.
 The best part?
 Mortgage brokers get paid by their lender, so they offer their services to you for free.

 Comparing banking rates can be time-consuming.
 A broker can review your situation to help you find the best rate.
 They also take care of all the paperwork needed for mortgages.
 As well, a mortgage broker helps to explain the ins and outs of mortgages to their clients.

 When looking for a broker, ask friends and family first.
 You can pool your network on social media, too.
 If you have no choice but to start from scratch, think of doing a search on the internet.